Home

 Ill.
 Bro.
 Frederick Dalcho, M. D. and his wife are buried in the graveyard of this historic churchyard.

-Personally speaking this is the 2nd most important site in Charleston Masonic history.
 As you stand looking at Ill.
-Brother Frederick Dalcho’s grave read each word carefully on his marker and you might agree with me.
+Brother Frederick Dalcho’s grave read each word carefully on his marker that was erected in his honour from the Masons of Charleston.

 Rev. Frederick Dalcho